sloev/python-lambdarest/README.md

 ### Routing

-You can also specify which path to react on for individual handlers using the the `path` param:
+You can also specify which path to react on for individual handlers using the `path` param:

 ```python
 from lambdarest import lambda_handler